w3c/editing/CHARTER.md

 - [Input Events](https://www.w3.org/TR/input-events-1/)
 - [ContentEditable](https://w3c.github.io/contentEditable/)

-Deliverables are expected to eventually be shipped as standards recommendation by the Web Applications Working Group, CSS Working Group or any other group where a draft specification may fall into.
+Deliverables are expected to eventually be shipped as Recommendations by the Web Applications Working Group, CSS Working Group or any other group where a draft specification may fall into.

 ### 3. Participation